7 Tyers Gate

 London SE1 3HX

-Born in Edinburgh, and raised between Australia & Scotland, Tim trained as an actor at Drama Centre London, graduating in 2001 with a BA Hons degree.
+Born in Edinburgh, raised between Australia & Scotland, Tim trained as an actor at Drama Centre London, graduating in 2001 with a BA Hons degree.

 He wrote for Shotgun - a London-based collective set up by Tom Hardy, Robert Delamere & Brett.
 C. Leonard of New York's Labyrinth Theatre Company - where he worked alongside screenwriter Kelly Marcel (Saving Mr Banks).
-Tim assistant directed & co-produced Shotgun's inaugural production at Theatre 503 - world premiere of Blue On Blue, directed by Tom Hardy.
+Tim assistant directed & co-produced Shotgun's inaugural production at Theatre 503 - the world premiere of Blue On Blue, directed by Tom Hardy.

 Tim set up Lyre Productions to make contemporary feature films.
 He wrote & produced The Inheritance - the award-winning indie Scottish road movie directed by Charles-Henri Belleville.
 Nominated Best UK Feature at Raindance Film Festival, The Inheritance won the Raindance Award at 2007 British Independent Film Awards, and Tim was nominated Best Producer at 2008 BAFTA Scotland New Talent Awards.
 The Inheritance played 12 film festivals and toured cinemas throughout the UK, and was released on DVD partnered by a 60 minute making-of documentary.

 Tim wrote, produced & directed Lyre's second feature film The Space Between - an Edinburgh love story and redemption tale.
 The film premiered at Edinburgh's Filmhouse in 2011, played at the Scottish Mental Health Arts Festival and Shetland Film Festival, and toured Scotland and the UK until 2014, completing 57 screenings.
 The Space Between is released on DVD.